shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_500.md

 21. Once created

 ![](images/500/Lab503_image121.PNG)

-22. You can check the statistics
+22. You can check the statistic

 ![](images/500/Lab503_image122.PNG)